 Australian shepherds flourish in reward-based training situations.
 This positive reinforcement will motivate your dog to complete his tasks while also promoting good behavior through rewards and constant praise of a job well done.
 Do not punish bad behavior; instead, use positive reinforcement so that your dog becomes obedient early.

 You can start training your Australian shepherd with basic commands like sit, stay, and lie down since the beginning of the training process is the most difficult for the dog and the owner.
 When your dog completes the basic task, reward him right away for a job well done.
 The repetition of the command and rewards will train these intelligent dogs.

 - Repeat these short training sessions often for consistency

-Australian shepherds are motivated by rewards and praise, which is advantageous when training them to be service dogs.
+Australian shepherds are motivated by rewards and praise.
 Take some time after the training session is complete to show love and play with your dog so that he is excited for the next training session.
 And remember that consistency is key for these dogs that are eager to learn.